SemilogoDan/telecom_dashboard_project/README.md

 Activate the Virtual Environment: source venv/bin/activate  # On Windows: venv\Scripts\activate

-Install Dependencies
-pip install -r requirements.txt

-Run the Application
+# Run the Application
-streamlit run app.py

-Usage
+## Usage

+### Register
-Register: Create a new account by providing a username, password, and role (admin, engineer, or manager).
+Create a new account by providing a username, password, and role (admin, engineer, or manager).

+### Login
-Login: Log in with your credentials to access the dashboard.
+Log in with your credentials to access the dashboard.

+### Upload Data
-Upload Data: Upload a CSV file containing telecom site data.
+Upload a CSV file containing telecom site data.

+### Filter Data
-Filter Data: Use the sidebar filters to select a specific site and date range.
+Use the sidebar filters to select a specific site and date range.

+### View Metrics
-View Metrics: Explore the metrics, alerts, and visualizations based on your role.
+Explore the metrics, alerts, and visualizations based on your role.

-Role-Based Access
+## Role-Based Access

-Admin: Full access to all features, including predictive analytics and detailed charts.
+- **Admin**: Full access to all features, including predictive analytics and detailed charts.
 Can view and analyze data for all sites.

-Engineer: Access to detailed metrics and visualizations for a specific site.
+- **Engineer**: Access to detailed metrics and visualizations for a specific site.
 Ideal for engineers who need granular insights into site performance.

-Manager: Access to summary metrics and alerts.
+- **Manager**: Access to summary metrics and alerts.
 Designed for managers who need high-level oversight of site operations.

-Contributing
+## Contributing

 We welcome contributions from the community!
 To contribute:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bug fix: git checkout -b feature-name
+2. Create a new branch for your feature or bug fix

-Commit your changes:
+3. Commit your changes
-git commit -m "Add feature or fix"

-Push to your branch:
+4. Push to your branch
-git push origin feature-name

-Submit a pull request describing your changes.
+5. Submit a pull request describing your changes.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Support
+## Support

 If you encounter any issues or have questions, feel free to open an issue in the repository or contact the maintainers.

-Acknowledgments
+## Acknowledgments

 Built using Streamlit, Plotly, and Pandas.
 Inspired by the need for efficient telecom site monitoring and analysis.